 - Predictive payout estimates

 The result?
-Less time spent per claim, faster resolution, and happier policyholders.
+Less time spent per claim, faster resolution, improved accuracy, and happier policyholders-ultimately enhancing efficiency across the insurance process.

 2. Omnichannel Communication Tools